Diagnosis & Tests

 - Are you worried about falling?

-- Ability to carry out activities of daily living (for example, dressing and bathing)
+- Ability to carry out daily activities

 - Blood pressure and postural hypotension (low blood pressure when you stand up)